abc8747/isqx/CONTRIBUTING.md

 ```

 Always reference other quantities where possible.
 If it is awkward to define a
-formal definition (e.g. "around some axis of rotation"), use a fragments of
+formal definition (e.g. "around some axis of rotation"), use fragments of
 strings.

 ```py